Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/README.md

        * Removed avg pooling and fc layer.
        * Since we should have input and output same size.
 The simple option I found was to make padding = 1
        * That was the disaster.
 Cuda out of Memory!
        * Since padding = 1 Every layer will have 64 x 64, which makes processing slower and takes lot of memory.
-Then I realised not only parameter count, memory storage, forward/ backward pass memory also matters.
+Then I realised not only parameter count is important,but memory storage, forward/ backward pass memory also matters.

        **Attempt 2**